oroinc/documentation/user_guide/workflow_management.rst

 All the actions available for the system workflows are available for the custom ones.

-The following additional action are available for the custome workflows:
+The following additional action are available for the custom workflows:

 From the :ref:`grid <user-guide-ui-components-grids>`